Potter's Family History

 roadways to reach the growing country side and towns of Hamilton County.

-In 1846, the bridge went through dramatic change by having the Type-3 Howe Truss metal design implemented.
-William Howe, picture to the left, who patented the Howe Truss construction used iron rods vertically to strengthen and lighten the truss and this kept the structure in perfect alignment.
+In 1946, the bridge went through dramatic change by having the Type-3 Howe Truss metal design implemented.
+William Howe, who patented the Howe Truss construction, used iron rods vertically to strengthen and lighten the truss and this kept the structure in perfect alignment.

 The bridge closed for vehicle travel in 1971 due to the poor condition of the bridge caused by deterioration.

 In 1978, Potter's Bridge was listed in the Indiana Historic Sites and Structures inventory.
 Potter's Bridge was placed on the National Register of Historic Places in 1991.

 Potter's Bridge Restoration

 On November 4, 1998 restoration of Potter's Covered Bridge and creation of Potter's Bridge Park began with a ceremony held at the bridge.
 Also in 1998, land was acquired from Helen Daniels, Jamison-Cottingham Family, Edward Heinzmann, and the White River Christian Church for the construction of the White River Greenway Trail.

 On September 18, 1999, a ceremony was held celebrating the restoration of Potter's Bridge and the grand opening of Potter's Bridge Park and the White River Greenway Trail and canoe launch.